- January 29, 2018

 - Posted by: Michael

 It is said that cryptocurrencies are by far one of the best investments of a decade.
 And it is actually not far from the truth.
 The bulls really took over in 2017 causing a mass growth of most cryptocurrencies, the market as a whole rose by millions of dollars and is now seen as especially lucrative.
 The mainstream idea of buying cryptocurrencies crossed many minds, but what about betting on their downfall?
 Is such idea sane?
 By now you probably know that the cryptocurrency market is well known for its instability and when the cryptocurrency prices drop, they drop hard.
 In order to explain how to short any cryptocurrency on the market, we have created the following guide with instructions that need to be executed.

 How to short any cryptocurrency by using CFDs

 The easiest and most accessible way how one can go around shorting cryptocurrencies is by using CFDs.
 This instrument is created for day traders who operate with it whenever they want to be in a position for a time period of minutes or hours.
 When using CFDs and trading with a CFD broker, there are usually two fees.
 The first one is a so-called spread which is basically the difference between the price you pay for a crypto coin and the price you receive when you sell it back to the company.
 The second one is a swap fee which is chargeable to any account that has an open position overnight.
 Most CFD brokers have really tight spread fees (in comparison to crypto exchanges) and since shorting cryptocurrencies is not a long-term thing (in my opinion), you will in most cases avoid the swap fee.
 That being said, CFDs are probably the best option how one can short sell cryptocurrencies.
-General warning: When trading with real money, your capital is at risk
+General warning: Between 74-89% of retail investor accounts lose money when trading CFDs.

 The comparison above doesn't cover all brokers out there.
 We might be partners with some of the listed companies